IITB-RISC-2022/Multicycle_RISC/README.md

 ## Preliminary Testing
-- The instructions listed in `waves.txt` were run by placing them in memory and the waveforms were captured and placed in the folder `./Instructions Waveforms.`
+- The instructions listed in [waves.txt](https://github.com/rohankalbag/Multicycle-RISC-Microprocessor/blob/master/waves.txt) were run by placing them in memory and the waveforms were captured and placed in the folder [Instructions Waveforms](https://github.com/rohankalbag/Multicycle-RISC-Microprocessor/tree/master/Instruction%20Waveforms)

 ### Contributors